-Our expert testers and listening panel put the latest soundbar models – such as Yamaha, Sony, Sonos, LG and Samsung – through rigorous testing to rate sound quality, ease of use and how well they work in real life; so you'll know exactly what to expect.
+Our expert testers and listening panel put the latest soundbar models – such as Yamaha, Sony, Sonos, LG and Samsung – through rigorous testing to rate sound quality, ease of use, dialogue clarity and how well they work in real life, so you'll know exactly what to expect.

-If you're thinking about buying a soundbar, consider the quality of your existing TV sound first and don't expect a cheap soundbar to automatically give you a better audio experience compared to the TV speakers.
+- If you're thinking about buying a soundbar, consider the quality of your existing TV sound first.
+On the contrary, don't expect a cheap soundbar to automatically give you a better audio experience compared to your TV speakers.

 Ease of use

 We check how easy it is to use the:

 - calibration options

 - the manual and any other instructions that come with the product.

 We assess the remote control to determine how easy it is to use for common functions.